 My Dog Swallowed a Rubber Band—Now What?

 The answer could depend on how big your dog is and the size of the rubber band, and how many he ate.
 Rubber bands come in many sizes, and in small or large packages.
-It’s common to drop a rubber band, on the floor and never find it, though your fur baby may eventually happen upon it!
+It’s common to drop a rubber band on the floor and not realize, though your fur baby may eventually happen upon it!

 However, if your dog is a smaller dog, then the rubber band could cause a choking hazard or even become lodged in his intestines, causing an intestinal blockage.
 This is a medical emergency, so you’ll need to call the vet immediately.

 For larger dogs, if they eat a large number of rubber bands, this can also cause them to become ill and/or develop an intestinal blockage.
 The ball, or bits of the ball can also pose a choking hazard.
 Again, if you know the dog has eaten a lot of rubber bands, you’ll need to call the vet immediately, as the bands could cause an intestinal blockage.

 The rubber ball can pose a serious choking hazard and is another thing that can cause an intestinal blockage in dogs.

 Another problem is that an intestinal blockage can lead to a severe condition called peritonitis, which is an inflammation of the abdomen.

 Symptoms of Peritonitis in Dogs

 This condition is not just a simple stomach ache.
 If your fur baby has developed this condition, you may notice these symptoms: